Frequently Asked Questions

-Classical Christian Academy is fully accredited through Florida Coalition of Christian Private Schools Accreditation and AdvancED.
+Classical Christian Academy is fully accredited by Florida Coalition of Christian Private Schools Accreditation and AdvancED.

 What is the school’s policy regarding dress codes and uniforms?

 CCA requires all students to wear uniform clothing to school.
 However, we do not require the purchase certain brands or clothing with our logo.
 Our uniform dress code policy can be found in our 2017-2018 Handbook.

 How are teachers at CCA equipped to teach classically?